raleel/cfi-srd-pt/0003_Classes.md

 ---
 ## Rogue

 Rogues are the experts in subterfuge, specializing in Furtividade, traps, lockpicking, and other skills that society often views with suspicion.
 However, while all thieves are rogues, not all rogues are thieves.
-Rogues survive by their wits, uCanto their skills of infiltration and Furtividade for the greater good.
-However, the greater good often depends on which side of the diamond one is standing.
+Rogues survive by their wits, uCanto their skills of infiltration and Furtividade for the greater Bom.
+However, the greater Bom often depends on which side of the diamond one is standing.

 #### Common Species/Culture